Ukrainian student angry at unprovoked war, destruction of cities

 What we're asking right now from NATO is to block the sky from the air raids, because our army is actually very strong.
 Honestly I'm surprised how our army is strong.
 Of course the U.S. and other countries helped us with the military equipment.
 But I'm very proud of our Ukrainian men and our army and what they're doing for us.
 They're very brave.
 They're fighting for us.
 And I think we have a big chance to win in this war.
 But we need NATO's reaction and the world's reaction to block the skies over Ukraine.

 As of Feb.
 28, President Joe Biden says he is against the idea of closing the skies over Ukraine.
-He says that would require direct engagement with Russian forces.
+He said that would require direct engagement with Russian forces.

 We believe in our army and support our army.
 And it's hard for me because, you know, I'm still a student.
 I need to write my dissertation, work, and it's just so hard.
 I'm not sure if I will be able to graduate this summer like I was supposed to, because I don't know what's gonna happen tomorrow.
 But I'm just trying to pull myself together.
 I'm planning to continue working because we need to pay taxes.
 We need to support our army.
 We need we need to do something.